Chainso/chanzobryan.com/projects/speedrunners-rl.md

 - **Elimination Mechanics**: Falling behind the camera means instant death.
 - **Physics-Based Movement**: Momentum is key.
 Grappling hooks allow for high-speed swings and shortcuts.
 - **Round-Based**: Matches are typically best-of-3.
-- **RPG Elements**: Players earn experience to unlock new items and skins, adding a layer of progression.

 ## Why This Matters for AI